 1. Neem Oil

 Just mix some neem oil with turmeric powder and make a paste.
 Apply the paste and continue this until the scabies symptoms fade away.

 3. Mustard Oil

-Apply mustard oil throughout your body before going for a shower.
-This will kill the mites which cause scabies on your body.
+Apply mustard oil all over your body before going for a shower.
+This will kill the mites that cause scabies on your body.